lalabuy948/todo-node/README.md

   complete <i>: used to mark a todo as complete by index delete <i>:   used to delete a todo by index
   clear:        used to delete all todos
+  export:       used to export todos to current directory
   help:         used to print the usage guide
 ```